Skip to content

 What each package does:

-• cors - Allows frontend to connect to your backend
+• cors - Lets your frontend talk to your backend

-• dotenv - Loads secret keys from .env
+• dotenv - Loads your API keys securely

-• nodemon - Auto-restarts server while you develop
+• nodemon - Auto-restarts server when you make changes

 {